-G. Draw Boards
+F. Draw Boards

-The schedule and results for each draw is posted and updated weekly.
+The schedule and results for each draw is posted on the club website.
 It is the responsibility of each vice skip to post the results of each game within 24 hours.
-Failure to post scores will result in both teams receiving scores of zero.
+Failure to post scores could result in both teams receiving scores of zero.
 Please ask your draw master for the posting location.

-H. Calendar
+G. Calendar

-A calendar showing events for the season is posted on the website at RochesterCurling.org.
+A calendar showing events for the season is posted on the website at https://rochestercurling.org/index.php/club-calendar.